-Charities and churches will often provide free Thanksgiving dinners to low income families or really anyone that is looking for help.
+Charities and churches will often provide free Thanksgiving dinners to low income families or really anyone that is looking for help during the 2018 holiday season.
 In general, the meals are served on site to anyone that wants one, and they are open to the public.
 Other forms of assistance may also be offered, such as gift certificates to purchase groceries and some charities will even pass out a free Thanksgiving turkey to the needy.

 Food pantries, some of which also have a soup kitchen on site, may provide help in one of two ways.
 These tend to be “hyper” local in that they only serve people in a limited area and each center has their own application process, resources, and hours of operation.